Priyankabisht07/Priyankabisht07.github.io/README.md

 **Second Day (11 July 2024)**

 The second day began with the chanting of the Mul Mantra and Gayatri Mantra.
-Following that, our speaker, Mr. Arvind Dhingra, Chairman of the Technical Activities Committee, arrived.
+Following that our speaker, Mr. Arvind Dhingra "Chairman of the Technical Activities Committee" arrived.
 He introduced us to various committees within the college, including SCIE (Student Chapter of the Institution of Engineering), ISTE (Indian Society for Technical Education), E2S2 (Electrical Engineering Staff and Students), SAE India, and BAJA.
 Mr. Dhingra also shared insights on the three P’s of success: _Passion, Persistence, and Patience_.
 Additionally, he organized games to engage both the girls and boys.

 **Third Day (12 July 2024)**